simonmichael/hledger_site/src/ledger.md

 <!-- toc -->
 </div>

+hledger was inspired by the app that pioneered plain text accounting: Ledger (<https://ledger-cli.org>).
+This page describes differences between them, and a little history.

 *2023-01: If you are a Ledger user trying to use hledger with your data, I'd love to hear about your experience and make this easier;
 please contact me (sm) in the